confluentinc/ksql/docs/reference/sql/time.md

 using the TIMESTAMP_FORMAT property.

-If you use the TIMESTAMP property but don't set TIMESTAMP_FORMAT, ksqlDB assumes that the timestamp field is a `bigint`.
+If you use the TIMESTAMP property but don't set TIMESTAMP_FORMAT, ksqlDB assumes that the timestamp field is either a `bigint` or a `timestamp`.
 If you set TIMESTAMP_FORMAT, the TIMESTAMP field must be of type `varchar` and have a format that the `DateTimeFormatter` Java class can parse.

 If your timestamp format has embedded single quotes, you can escape them by using two successive single quotes, `''`.
 For example, to escape